 3. Go to your Playlist Details.

 4. Go to Advanced Settings > Podcast RSS episodes per page, by default this will have 100 in this field, limiting the amount of episodes visible to your most recent 100 episodes in some apps and directories.
-To change this to have your entire back-catalogue visible, enter 0.
-Or, you can add a value of your choice.
+If your account has Omny Campaign Manager, TAP, or other ad-serving enabled you will not be able to change this manually so please contact email@example.com.